Carter Crockett, Ph.D., Director

 ChanMi is a hybrid: made in South Korea, developed in Vietnam, taught in Malaysia, and now being packaged in the U.S. She studies international business and international development at Gordon College.
-Clifton’s Strengths Finder assessment ranks Activator and Woo as two of her biggest strengths.
-ChanMi thinking out loud and coming up with innovative ideas to meet needs that are overlooked, and she love the challenge of getting people to like her idea—anything from eco-pencils to recycled newspapers to a mobile app for street parking in Boston.
-Because her parents are missionaries in the skin of entrepreneurs in a restricted country, she grew up seeing the thick and thin of starting and growing a small business and how it can be used to glorify God and to further His Kingdom.
+Clifton’s Strengths Finder ranks Activator and Woo as two of her biggest strengths.
+ChanMi loves thinking out loud and coming up with innovative ideas to meet the needs that are overlooked, and she loves the challenge of getting people to like her idea—anything from turning recycled newspapers to eco-pencils, to a mobile app for street parking in Boston.
+Because her parents are missionaries in the skin of entrepreneurs in a restricted country, she grew up seeing the thick and thin of starting and growing a small business and how it can be used to glorify God and further His Kingdom.
 ChanMi's dream career is to be a competent yet compassionate business consultant to entrepreneurs and small business owners in developing countries.